 Got Mice?
-There are a number of ways to get rid of a mouse infestation problem and discourage their friends from ever coming back, here are 20 of our tried and true home remedies to get rid of mice and keep them out . . .
+There are a number of ways to get rid of a mouse infestation problem and discourage their friends from ever coming back, here are 20+ tried and true home remedies to get rid of mice and keep them out . . .

-We realize that most people just want the mice OUT of their homes, they’re unsanitary urinating and defecating on counters or in cupboards where food and dishware are stored, they’re annoying chewing through food packages in the pantry, etc.
+We realize that most people just want the mice out of their homes!
+They’re unsanitary, often urinating and defecating on counters or in cupboards where food and dishware are stored; They’re annoying, chewing through food packages in the pantry, etc.

 Bay Leaves– this natural repellent works wonderfully in the Pantry, simply crush a few leaves and leave them on the shelves and on the floor in the corners of the pantry, etc.